 For more information about cancer diagnosis, treatment and other services, call askSARAH at (303) 253-3225.

 Our Commission on Cancer accreditation represents our commitment to provide the highest quality cancer care.

 Advanced cancer care

-At Presbyterian/St. Luke's Medical Center, we offer high-quality services with convenient access to cutting-edge treatments and therapies for patients who have been diagnosed with cancer.
+Sarah Cannon at Presbyterian/St. Luke's Medical Center offers high-quality services with convenient access to cutting-edge treatments and therapies for patients who have been diagnosed with cancer.
 To help facilitate this care, our hospital provides additional support through an oncology nurse navigator.
 This person will be there alongside you and your loved one to provide guidance, education and coordination.

 Specialty services we offer